-- Given the overlap of FADs with turtles oceanic and coastal habitats, consider no netting materials for FAD construction and eliminate potential entanglement. - Consider expanding the research and exploration of spatial-management options for FADs, based on the results of the current work; potential connectivity between FADs and sea turtle habitats in the central equatorial Pacific, archipelagic areas of the western warm pool, and the south east Pacific Ocean gyre seems significant for the whole equatorial zone and reduced for known FAD deployment/density hotspots. - Conduct additional research to beter understand the magnitude and effect of at-sea interactions between active or abandoned FADs and at-risk sea turtle populations. - Support the continuation of the work, using observed and simulated FAD trajectories, to quantify the connectivity, and potential interaction, of FADs and sea turtle habitats assuming that fully non-entangling, without netting, and biodegradable FADs management measures are implemented.
+- Given the overlap of FADs with turtles oceanic and coastal habitats, no netting should be used in FAD construction to eliminate potential entanglement. - Note the results on potential connectivity, which is large for all equatorial zone while is reduced for the FAD deployment/density hotspots, between known areas of FAD deployment and sea turtle habitats in the central equatorial Pacific, archipelagic areas of the western warm pool, and the south east Pacific Ocean gyre. - Recognize the need for greater knowledge on at-sea interactions between active or abandoned FADs and at-risk sea turtle populations. - Support the continued analysis of observed and simulated FAD trajectories to quantify the likely changes in connectivity and distribution of FADs within the equatorial fishing grounds and higher latitude sea turtle habitats under proposed fully non-entangling, without netting, and Biodegradable FAD management measures.